2007 Turkish presidential election: Voting on 27 April and 6 May

 The first round of voting took place on 27 April 2007, which resulted in Abdullah Gül, the Minister of Foreign Affairs and the official candidate of the Justice and Development Party, achieving 357 votes.
 361 members of the parliament were present at the elections and CHP, DYP, ANAVATAN, SHP, HYP, GP and some independent members boycotted the voting.

 As of 27 April and 6 May 2007, the following parties were represented in the Turkish Grand National Assembly and therefore could vote:

 Votes taken by Abdullah Gül was below the two-thirds of the vote needed, and so, there would be another round of voting in the following days.

 However, the opposition party Republican People's Party filed a claim to the Supreme Court, seeking a declaration of nullity in relation to the first round of voting.

 On 1 May 2007, Supreme Court ruled that if two-thirds of the votes was needed to elect the president in the 1st round, then it was also needed that two-thirds of the parliament were present at the parliament.
 If this was not the case, the 1st round would have to be repeated.
 The constitutional court ruled in favour of the Republican People's Party and declared the first round annulled.
 Nine of the eleven members were in favour of annulling the voting.
 Therefore, there was no second round on 2 May 2007 as the first round election had failed.
-On 3 May, Tayyip Erdoğan called for an early general election.
+On 3 May, Recep Tayyip Erdoğan called for an early general election.

 On 6 May 2007, the first round was repeated.
 The boycotting continued and the voting was not started at the parliament.
 The repeated round resulted in the withdrawal of Abdullah Gül as the necessary number of members present was not reached yet again.

 On 9 May 2007, the presidential elections were postponed due to the lack of a candidate after the pullout of Abdullah Gül.